ngpaas/ngpaas-mobile/README.md

 </div>

 # Overview
-The repository contains the innovation and r&d part for the NGPaaS project.
+The repository contains the mobile application for the NGPaaS project.

 ### For more information